tiffanyvallo/CV/README.md

 #### Learning New Concepts

 - Makers have allowed me to rapidly pick up the skill and techniques to learn new concepts.
 During a two week period,  I was able to learn JavaScript and a new testing framework, all while trying to create a thermostat and notes application.
-This approach has helped me with my understanding and confidence of how to pick up new languages efficiently.
-Also throughout the whole course, we were given new concepts on how to write, understand and improve our code weekly.
+Being disciplined with my self-led learning, having a growth mindset and a positive outlook and being open to all the opportunities, has helped me with my understanding and confidence of how to pick up new languages efficiently.
+Also throughout the whole course, we were given new concepts on how to write, understand and improve our code weekly, along with the above mentioned emotional intelligence skills.
 This was helpful as it allowed me to effectively figure out how to improve as a developer.

 ## Experience